verbb/formie/packages/docs/web-components/server-rendered/overview.md

 - your app owns the custom-element host
 - Formie still owns the rendered HTML inside it
-- the browser package still owns validation, submit flow, and browser-side behavior
+- the browser package still owns validation, submit flow, and browser-side behaviour

 Browser events and browser modules still apply for Web Components server-rendered forms.
-Use the [Browser](/browser/) docs when you need deeper browser behavior extension points.
+Use the [Browser](/browser/) docs when you need deeper browser behaviour extension points.

-## Custom element
+## Custom Element

 `<formie-form>` is the main Web Components entry point.

 Most authors start with **declarative HTML attributes** (what you would expect from a custom element).
 The same options are also available as **element properties** in JavaScript; setting either updates the other where reflection applies.

-### Declarative markup
+### Declarative Markup

 ```html
 <script type="module">